What it is like to live in Warrnambool

 Onali from Sri Lanka, Bachelor of Nursing

 'The people are so friendly in Warrnambool.
 Everyone is helpful, the lecturers know your name, it is a beautiful campus and convenient to get to Geelong and Melbourne because of the train.
-And there is lots to do with my friends in Warrnambool too, – we go shopping, play bowls and golf at the on-campus golf course, go fishing, play badminton, go to the Deakin gym and eat sushi.'
+And there is lots to do with my friends in Warrnambool too, – we go shopping, play bowls, go fishing, play badminton, go to the Deakin gym and eat sushi.'

 Deakin’s Warrnambool Campus

 Our Warrnambool campus is located on the Great Ocean Road, five minutes from local surf beaches and a two-hour drive from Geelong.
 Experience the peace and quiet of regional Victoria while living on the banks of the pristine Hopkins River.
 A morning walk and a surf before class are easy when you study in Warrnambool.
 Day trips to explore nearby coastal attractions, beaches and the local national parks are all possible for students living in Warrnambool.

 Your money will undoubtedly take you further in Warrnambool, so you can enjoy all of the restaurants, museums, markets and weekend trips you had imagined you would.

 In addition to tuition fees, there are many other costs that contribute to your daily spend when you are studying in Australia.

 Costs can vary depending on where you live, but you are likely to spend less on living and study expenses in Warrnambool than you would in Melbourne.